-Areas of major change occur within the north section (Figures 14 & 15) at British National Grid (BNG) 342319 m North to 342280 m North (Figure 16) which show that ~3 m of loss has occurred in the cliff face and accretion has followed on the foreshore.
+Areas of major change occur within the north section at British National Grid (BNG) 342319 m North to 342280 m North (Figure 12) which show that ~3 m of loss has occurred in the cliff face and accretion has followed on the foreshore.
 Holes in the data (possibly from shadow areas within the scans) mean that precise values cannot be accurately defined; however, the area and amount of change can be estimated reasonably.
-Further change in this section can be seen at 342160 m North (Figure 17) where a loss of up to 3 m is visible across the cliff face with accretion of approximately 2 m on the foreshore.
-At the southernmost part of the section, at 342055 m North (Figure 18), there is a large area of erosion in the cliff face of ~3 m, with a similar amount of accretion on the foreshore.
-This area sits directly in front of the Lighthouse.
-The legend for these figures can be seen in Figure 19, which shows a histogram of the loss/gain distribution.
+Further change in this section can be seen at 342160 m North (Figure 13) where a loss of up to 3 m is visible across the cliff face with accretion of approximately 2 m on the foreshore.
+At the southernmost part of the section, at 342055 m North (Figure 14), there is a large area of erosion in the cliff face of ~3 m, with a similar amount of accretion on the foreshore.
+The legend for these figures can be seen in Figure 15, which shows a histogram of the loss/gain distribution.